mit-6861/MIT-6861.github.io/_pages/project.md

 - The `Project Ideas` will facilitate finding project partners.
 - We, the teaching staff, will provide feedback throughout your project.

 Each project will be appointed a TA.
-We have 9 TAs, and 390 students initially registered in the course.
-Thus, each TA will oversee roughly 10-15 projects.
+We have 10 TAs, and 500 students initially registered in the course.
+Thus, each TA will oversee roughly a dozen projects.
 It is impossible for the TAs to be a priori familiar with everyone's custom problem/project (e.g., the background literature).
 Instead, you can expect your TA to:
 - help you decide if your identified problem is too grand and impossible, easy, inappropriate for research (e.g., too applied and is more of a software development project)
 - provide feedback on selecting a reasonable baseline model
 - offer suggestions and feedback during designated Office Hours and address any egregious issues mentioned in your self-/peer- evaluation forms.

-Further, the last homework assignment is due Oct 31 (Mon) @ 11:59pm EST, providing you with over a month of dedicated time to work exclusively on your research project.
+Further, the last homework assignment is due several weeks before the end of the semester, providing you with over a month of dedicated time to work exclusively on your research project.

 ### READING RESEARCH PAPERS
 Effectively and efficiently reading research papers is a learned skill.
 In short though, a common and useful approach is to consider reading each paper in three stages: